What’s The Connection Between Menopause And Anger Toward Husbands?

 You're Getting Older, Too

 Unless you're much younger than your wife, you may be going through some changes yourself.
 You may be at an age when you realize you have more years behind you than ahead of you.
-You may be losing your hair or gaining a spare tire around the middle.
-Your job prospects might not be as good as they once were.
+You may also notice changes in your physical body as well.
+Trips to the bathroom may become more frequent as other symptoms of aging like greying hair or a sudden need for prescription reading glasses may be happening at this time in your life too.

 What does all this have to do with her menopausal anger?
 Maybe nothing except that if you already feel bad about yourself and your life, it may be harder for you to have the emotional stability to be there for her.